wp-plugins/wp-gallery-custom-links/readme.txt

 This plugin adds a "Gallery Link URL" field when editing post images.
 If the image is included in a gallery, the "Gallery Link URL" value will be used as the link on the image instead of the raw file or the attachment post.
 There is also an option to open gallery images in a new window.
+If you want to use the same images in a different gallery but not use the custom links, you can add 'ignore_gallery_link_urls="true"' to the [gallery] shortcode:

+[gallery ignore_gallery_link_urls="true"]

 It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it